Facts About Victoria Falls in Zimbabwe

-Facts about Victoria Falls and its surrounds make up the fascinating and awe-inspiring phenomenon that is one of the most inspirational sights in the world.
+Find facts about Victoria Falls and its surrounds – these all explain the fascinating and awe-inspiring phenomenon that is one of the most inspirational sights in the world.
+These include geographical & historical information as well as interesting points on wildlife and outdoor activities.

 The surrounding national parks, riverside vegetation and wildlife add another dimension to the adventure you are embarking on.
-The added high-wire and river activities on offer make visiting the falls a destination that is an unforgettable trip of a lifetime.
+The added high-wire and river activities on offer make visiting the falls an unforgettable trip of a lifetime.

 - The Victoria Falls form the largest curtain of falling water on the planet and is one of the world’s greatest natural spectacles.